sudhirkanuparthi/WeatherAPIinterview/WeatherAPIinterview/README.md

-VERSION 0.2
+VERSION 0.3

 # WeatherAPIinterview

-on command prompt enter the city name and state/country
+on browser, use localhost:3000/weather/london to get the weather information

+ESLint used for cleaning

 ## Usage
+ESLint used for cleaning

 1. $node weatherApi.js